 - There are numerous shades available to choose from nowadays.

-- According to the color of your adjacent natural teeth as well as your personal choice a decision is taken, and your final veneer is made in that shade.
+- According to the color of your adjacent natural teeth, as well as your personal preference, a decision is made, and your final veneer is fabricated.

 5. Fixing temporary veneers

-- Depending on which tooth we are treating and the needs of the patient, temporary veneers might be given in some cases.
+- Depending on which tooth being treated and the needs of the patient, temporary veneers might be needed in some cases.

 6. Final appointment

-- In your next appointment, the prepared final veneer is tried on without the binding cement at first.
+- In your next appointment, the prepared final veneers are first tried without the bonding cement.